 If you appear to be a serious buyer in Omaha or Council Bluffs, then your offer will be all the more compelling.
 We’ve already touched on getting pre-approved, but there’s even more you can do to present yourself as a serious buyer.

 One of the most effective strategies here is to make a substantial earnest money deposit (EMD), typically 1% to 3% of the sale price.
 This is genuine evidence for a seller that you are indeed serious about buying the house.
 And if the sale goes through, the EMD will be applied to payment at closing.
 Just be aware that if you back out of the deal, you may lose that EMD – unless you have a clause in the offer the provides for this contingency.

 Use Contingencies Strategically

 Speaking of contingencies, be careful how much you request in the offer and use them strategically.
 Contingencies are “provisions that must be met before the transaction can go through, or the buyer is entitled to walk away from the deal with their EMD.”
-For example, when putting together an offer for a Council Bluffs or Omaha house, you may have a home inspection contingency, which is pretty common.
+For example, when putting together an offer for a Omaha or Omaha house, you may have a home inspection contingency, which is pretty common.
 Such a contingency states that if the inspection turns up problems, the buyer can back out of the deal.
 A more common outcome, though, is that the seller agrees to make the repairs or reduce the price.